bashbaugh/old-personal-site/_posts/2018-08-09-Why-Jekyll-is-so-great.md

 Because github pages already uses jekyll, all you need to do to publish (or update) a Jekyll site to github pages is push your source code to your github repository. and by naming that repo scitronboy.github.io, github automatically serves the site, using Jekyll, to [scitronboy.github.io](https://scitronboy.github.io/) :grinning:.

-If you're a programmer looking to create an easy, simple, blog, I highly recommend [Jekyll](https://jekyllrb.com/) and [Github Pages](https://pages.github.com/).
+If you're a programmer looking to create an easy, simple, blog, for free, I highly recommend [Jekyll](https://jekyllrb.com/) and [Github Pages](https://pages.github.com/).

 _ps.
 I am planning to write a tutorial on creating a jekyll blog sometime in the future._